wiseman-timelord/DownLord/README.md

 - Re-visited 2025/02/03

 ## Description
 DownLord is a streamlined tool designed for downloading large and important files, such as language models, especially on unreliable connections.
 It offers a customizable options menu with persistent settings, supports download resumption, and automatically maintains a history, removing items from its list when manually deleted from the folder.
-Unlike browser-based downloads, DownLord ensures that users don't return hours later to find incomplete downloads or accidentally cancel them.
-It's tailored for substantial downloads rather than smaller files that can be handled by the browser.
+Unlike browser-based downloads, DownLord ensures that users don't return hours later to find incomplete downloads or accidentally cancel from unresponsive resume action.
+It's tailored for substantial downloads, where, the browser may fail and lfs produce little/no information.

 ## Preview
 - Launcher is downloading compitently...